 FSU's 62-7 home opener victory

-Odell Haggins is the longest-tenured member of the Florida State coaching staff as he enters his 20th season at the school where he starred on the defensive line from 1986-89.
-He began his career as a tight ends/offensive line coach in 1994 with the Seminoles and took over the interior defensive line duties in 1996, where he has remained a fixture.
+Odell Haggins, who was promoted to associate head coach in 2014, is the longest-tenured member of the Florida State coaching staff as he enters his 21st season at the school where he starred on the defensive line from 1986-89.
+He began his career as a tight ends/offensive line coach in 1994 with the Seminoles and took over the interior defensive line duties in 1996, where he has remained a fixture and helped the Seminoles to a pair of national titles in 1999 and 2013.

-The 2012 season was another banner year for Haggins' charges on the interior defensive line as three Seminole defensive tackles earned All-ACC honors with senior Everett Dawkins and sophomore Timmy Jernigan capturing All-ACC Second Team honors, while senior Anthony McCloud picked up All-ACC Honorable Mention accolades.
+The 2012 season was another banner year for Haggins' charges on the interior defensive line as three Seminole defensive tackles earned All-ACC honors with senior Everett Dawkins and sophomore Jernigan capturing All-ACC Second Team honors, while senior Anthony McCloud picked up All-ACC Honorable Mention accolades.
 In part due to suffocating pressure up front, the Seminoles ranked second in the nation in total defense in 2012, yielding just 254.14 yards per contest.
 The `Noles also ranked first in the nation in pass efficiency defense (95.43), pass defense (161.86), third in rushing defense (92.29) and sixth in scoring defense (14.71).
-FSU allowed opposing running backs just 2.75 yards for carry, which ranked in a tie for fourth in the country.
-The core of Dawkins, Jernigan, McCloud and redshirt junior Demonte McAllister combined to register 129 tackles, including 15.5 for loss in 2012.
-Even with the losses of McCloud and Dawkins, who will both enter the 2013 NFL season on the Minnesota Vikings' training camp roster, FSU's interior defensive line could be its deepest yet in 2013.
-Jernigan and McAllistor both ranked among Florida State's top 10 tacklers a year ago and have 26.0 tackles for loss between them in their careers.
-That pair will team with rising redshirt senior Jacobbi McDaniel (65 career tackles, including 10.5 for loss), who returns after missing all of 2012 because of injury, and promising underclassmen Eddie Goldman, a highly touted sophomore who played in 10 games as a true freshman, and Nile Lawrence-Stample, a redshirt sophomore who played in eight games a year ago, to anchor the Garnet and Gold defensive attack.
-Highly touted redshirt freshman Justin Shanks and redshirt sophomore Derrick Mitchell also will be expected to make significant impacts on the field for the first time.
-Incoming freshman Keith Bryant, a four-star recruit, adds even further depth.
+FSU allowed opposing running backs just 2.75 yards per carry, which ranked in a tie for fourth in the country.
+The core of Dawkins, Jernigan, McCloud and McAllister combined to register 129 tackles, including 15.5 for loss in 2012.

 Haggins has been able to build depth with his interior defensive line group that at one point in 2011 was four-deep at each position.
 That season, his regular rotation of McCloud, Dawkins, Cameron Erving and freshman All-American Jernigan produced 100 tackles, including 16.5 behind the line of scrimmage.
 FSU's run defense allowed opposing backs to average just 2.35 yards per carry, which led all 120 FBS programs.
 The Seminoles ranked fourth nationally in total defense (275.0), second in rushing defense (82.69), fourth in scoring defense (15.1), eighth in tackles for loss (8.62) and tied for eighth in sacks (3.08 per game).
 The Seminoles led the ACC in eight different defensive categories.
 Jernigan earned first team freshman All-American honors from several publications after posting 30 tackles, six tackles for loss and 2.5 sacks.